-The project aims to use funding to extend an existing free lifelong evidence portfolio service Myshowcase.me.
-Funding will be used to generate an open application interface that will connect to other third-party systems who will be able to push evidence of learning achievements into an individual’s portfolio.
-There is a wide diversity of 3rd party systems being used in vocational learning and to enable such systems to capture their evidence and data for storage the portfolio needs to be made “open” with freely available documented APIs.
-This includes an API service to support an “event” notification from an external system that can trigger badges being issued within their existing badge system.
-The advantage of this is that small scale achievements such as the completion of a short course, a video recording demonstrating the achievement of a particular vocational skill as well as formal qualifications can be captured.
+The project has used Ufi funding to extend an existing, free, lifelong evidence portfolio service Myshowcase.me.
+This stage of development has delivered an open application interface that connects to third-party systems, enabling evidence of learning achievements to be pushed into an individual’s portfolio.
+A wide diversity of third-party systems are being used in vocational learning and to enable such systems to capture learner evidence and data for storage in their portfolio, the solution requires “open”, freely available and well documented APIs.
+Among Evidence4Life’s functionality, our API services support an “event” notification from an external system that can trigger badges being issued within their existing badge system.
+The advantage of this approach is that small scale achievements such as the completion of a short course, a video recording demonstrating the achievement of a particular vocational skill as well as formal qualifications can be captured.
 The process will also link to the generation of open badges.

 Firm Foundations Digital - National Numeracy